casadi/casadi.github.io/content/master2020/_index.md

 ### Practicalities
 The course will take place at the Park Inn hotel, Martelarenlaan 36, 3010 Leuven, Belgium, starting each day at 9:00 and ending on 18:00.
-The registration fee amounts to 750 EUR excl.
-VAT (450 EUR for PhD students).
-This includes lunches and a social dinner on March 17.
+The registration fee includes lunches and a social dinner on March 17.
 Lodging is not included.

 Participants are required to bring their own laptops (Linux/Windows/Mac).
 A working installation of either Matlab or Python is needed, as well as a C compiler, and either Virtualbox or VMware Workstation Player.